 Dr. Botero was a clinical assistant professor and had her private practice in Colombia (1989-2000) and joined to U of M since 2001.

-Presently she is full time Clinical Associate Professor and teaches Endodontics to graduate and undergraduate students.
-Her practice is limited to Endodontics at DFA clinic and her research interest is in caries-induced dental pulp angiogenesis and regenerative Endodontics.
+Presently she is full-time Clinical Associate Professor and teaches Endodontics to graduate and undergraduate students.
+Her practice is limited to Endodontics and her research interest is in caries-induced dental pulp angiogenesis and regenerative Endodontics.

 Description of Research Area(s):

 Dr. Botero is involved in studying the angiogenic responses in the dental pulp tissues caused by dental caries and Clinical trials in Regenerative Endodontics.
 Main areas of her research are:

 - Caries-induced angiogenesis of the dental pulp in human teeth